abhinav4848/Obsidian-Medicine/cancer- lung.md

 ---
 # Types
 ## Small cell carcinoma (15%)
-usually not amenable to resection (chemo and radio done)
+usually not amenable to resection (chemo and radio done& have good response)
 #mnemonic *Small cells are so small that surgeons can't see them.*
 ### Paraneoplastic effects
 - Releases ADH -> [[SIADH]] -> Dilutional hyponatremia, Hypokalemia